The Wrestlers : Kingston University Press (2018)

 From the publisher "Wrestling, the world’s oldest sport, has been used by artists, poets and sculptors as a metaphor for the internal struggle of the human mind for millennia.
 In the poems of SJ Fowler it becomes an action verb, a metaphorical crux which reﬂects not only upon the contradictions of our interior selves, but also the endless proliferation of entrenched argumentation in our contemporary world.
 Finding its origin in a commission from Tate Britain, where Fowler’s poetry responded to Henri Gaudier-Brzeska’s extraordinary eponymous relief, The Wrestlers is an accomplished collection from one the UK’s most thought-provoking poets, often playful, surreal, satirical and ambitious."

-My 7th collection of poetry, bringing together works from across a 5 year period, it began with a commission from Tate Britain to respond to Henri Gaudier-Brzeska's remarkable reliefs of the same name.
-I've wrestled since I was a child and the sport has been a fundamental part of my life, growing beyond a sport, into a means of navigating touch, tessellation and phenomenology.
-This collection draws on works from over five years of writing and the notion of wrestling falls away literally to become a central metaphor about conflict and paradox.
+My 7th collection of poetry, bringing together works from across a 5- year period.
+It began with a commission from Tate Britain to respond to Henri Gaudier-Brzeska's remarkable reliefs of the same name and this sequence of ten poems closes out the book.
+I've wrestled since I was a child and so is centrally important to me, but within the collection, the notion of wrestling falls away literally to become a central metaphor about conflict and paradox.

 This collection began upon invitation and it is dedicated to Sarah Victoria Turner, without whom it would not exist.
 Thanks also to Christopher Griffin, Jennifer Mundy and the team at Tate online and at the Tate stores.
 My gratitude to Jenny Powell and the team at Kettle’s Yard for further support with the project.